40PK/Nauper/README.md

     * nothing
   * Does:
     * draws menu icon on the canvas

+`drawTextLine(text, x, y, i)`:
+  * Gets:
+    * text - string with text we want to draw on canvas
+    * x - x offset for text
+    * y - y offset for text
+    * i - index of letter we want to draw
+  * Returns:
+    * nothing
+  * Does:
+    * draws one letter on the canvas
+    * setups timeout to draw all letters in line

 #### Sound
 Before using this functions you need to do create `new Sound(engine)`.